sonic-net/SONiC/doc/vlan/switchport-mode-support/Switchport Mode and VLAN CLI Enhancement.md

 <img src="https://user-images.githubusercontent.com/61490193/236170350-be5d23a1-ba77-4a1e-8cfb-5b9b795c48a9.png" width="65%" height="30%">

-Following Steps will be taken to configure “Trunk” from “Routed” for Port and PortChannel respectively.
+Following Steps will be taken to configure “Trunk” from “Routed” on a Port

 **1.** IP Removal on  Ethernet4